 Getting back into my stride wasn’t easy, not only because I’d become rusty but also because I needed to adapt my photographic style for social distancing to keep myself and those around me safe.

-So, as I was saying, the beach and seafront has become one my Brighton Street Photography projects again this year.
-Mostly featuring people and mostly shot in monochrome, with some exceptions and with plenty of dynamic elements thrown into the mix.
+So, as I was saying, Brighton beach and seafront has become one of my projects again this year.
+Mostly featuring people and mostly shot in monochrome.
+With some exceptions and with plenty of dynamic elements thrown into the mix.
+It’s an ideal project for street photography in Brighton.

 Wide Angle Street Photography